Judy Blume: Early life and education

-Randy Blume became a therapist with a sub-specialty in helping writers complete their works.
-She has one child, Elliot Kephart, who is credited with encouraging his grandmother, Judy Blume, to write the most recent "Fudge" books.
-Lawrence Blume is now a movie director, producer, and writer.
-As of 2021, Cooper and Blume resided in Key West.

 Career

 A lifelong avid reader, Blume first began writing through New York University courses when her children were attending preschool.
-Following two years of publisher rejections, Blume published her first book, The One in the Middle Is the Green Kangaroo, in 1969.
-A year later, Blume published her second book, Iggie's House (1970), which was originally written as a story in Trailblazer magazine but then rewritten by Blume into a book.
+Following two years of publisher rejections, Blume published her first book, The One in the Middle Is the Green Kangaroo, in 1969. followed by her second book, Iggie's House (1970), which was adapted from a story she wrote for Trailblazer magazine.
 The decade that followed proved to be her most prolific, with 13 more books being published.
-Her third book was Are You There God?
+Her third book, Are You There God?
 It's Me, Margaret.
-(1970), which was a breakthrough best-seller and a trailblazing novel in young adult literature and established Blume as a leading voice in young adult literature.
+(1970), was a breakthrough best-seller and a trailblazing novel in young adult literature and established Blume as a leading voice in young adult literature.
 Some of Blume's other novels during the decade include Tales of a Fourth Grade Nothing (1972), Otherwise Known as Sheila the Great (1972), and Blubber (1974).

-In 1975, Blume published the now frequently banned novel Forever, which was groundbreaking in young adult literature as the first novel to display teen sex as normal.
+In 1975, Blume published Forever, which depicted teen sex as normal.
 Blume explained that she was inspired to write this novel when her daughter, 13 years old at the time, said she wanted to read a book where the characters have sex but do not die afterward.
 These novels tackled complex subjects such as family conflict, bullying, body image, and sexuality.
 Blume has expressed that she writes about these subjects, particularly sexuality, because it is what she believes children need to know about and was what she wondered about as a child.